aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

       archiveFilePatterns: $(System.DefaultWorkingDirectory)/Apps/Sunshine.Downloader-$(Build.BuildId).zip
 ```

 Since the Job that's running here isn't on the same agent that did the original build of our .NET application we need to get the files, thankfully we published them as an artifact so it's just a matter of downloading it and unpacking it into the right location.
-I'm unpacking it back to where the publish originally happened, because the Job does do a `git clone` initialy (I need that to get the `module.json` and `deployment.template.json` for IoT Edge) I may as well pretend as I am using the normal structure.
+I'm unpacking it back to where the publish originally happened, because the Job does do a `git clone` initially (I need that to get the `module.json` and `deployment.template.json` for IoT Edge) I may as well pretend as I am using the normal structure.

 Code? ✔.
 Deployment JSON? ✔.
 Time to use the IoT Edge tools to create some deployment files.
 Thankfully, there's an [IoT Edge task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/azure-iot-edge?view=azure-devops&{{<cda>}}) for Azure Pipelines, and that will do nicely.